 What is the Hanky Code?

-The hanky code is a color-based so-called “semiotic code” that is usually used to communicate inconspicuously within the LGBTQ+ scene.
-Hanky is short for the English word “handkerchief”, which means handkerchief.
-Sexual preferences are signaled by wearing a bandana or handkerchief in a specific color and/or pattern.
+The Hanky Code is a color-based “semiotic code” used mostly within the LGBTQ+ community for discreet communication.
+“Hanky” is short for “handkerchief.”
+Sexual preferences are signaled by wearing a bandana or cloth handkerchief in a specific color and/or pattern.

-Active parts, also known as tops, wear it on the left, while bottoms wear it on the right.
-If you wear the scarf around your neck, you are open to both sides, so you could also call it a switch.
-In the gay scene, it is traditionally worn in the back pocket, but lesbians or female-identifying people also wear it on their handbag, around their wrist or in their breast pocket.
+Active parts, also called Tops, wear it on the left, while Bottoms wear it on the right.
+Wearing the handkerchief around the neck indicates openness to both sides, which could also be described as being a Switch.
+In the gay scene, it is traditionally worn in the back pocket, while lesbians or female-identifying individuals might also wear it on their handbag, around the wrist, or in the breast pocket.

 Why use the Hanky Code?

-As the meaning of the scarves is not known to outsiders, the hanky code was and is a secret, secure means of communication for a scene that has long been persecuted and discriminated against.
-But it’s not just about security, it’s also about sexual interaction and effective dating, as a hanky can be used to immediately recognize whether you share the same preferences.
+Since the meaning of the handkerchiefs is not known to outsiders, the Hanky Code was and still is a secret and safe means of communication for a community that has long been persecuted and discriminated against.
+However, it is not only about safety but also about sexual interaction and effective partner searching, as a hanky allows people to immediately recognize if they share the same preferences.

 This type of communication was particularly widespread until the early 2000s, but has lost much of its importance due to the rise of online dating.